About the Llŷr Project

 The turbines will integrate with a floating platform, utilising a tension leg or catenary mooring system to secure the platform to the seabed.
 The mooring radius may vary between 50 to 800 meters depending on the mooring arrangement used.

-We have shortlisted our technology partners and will hope to make announcements later in 2023, which will allow us to provide more information.
+We have shortlisted our technology partners and will hope to make announcements in 2024.
+We will then be able to provide more information.

 Cable Routes